AramCodes/hw/08-binary-trees-graphs/12-graph-implementation/readme.md

 ### `addVertex` Method

-We will have a method called `addVertex` that takes a name of a vertex as a parameter.
+We will have a method called `addVertex` that takes the name of a vertex as a parameter.
 We will set the adjacency list at that vertex to be an empty array.

 ```JavaScript
 addVertex(vertex) {